winged/chirp/doc/RULES.rst

 * Since chirp is meant for multiprocessing, our performance goals refer to this configuration

-   - x must be able to send/receive 300'000+ message to/from a suitable N peers
+   - x should be able to send/receive 300'000+ msg/s to/from a suitable N peers

 .. graphviz::